web3privacy/web3privacy/Web3privacynowplatform/Scoringmodel.md

 Reference: https://kycnot.me/about#scores

 ## On-going community research (survey) within the privacy experts.
+I've asked privacy experts behind privacy-services or privacy-centric communities to contribute with their visions on how to analyse if a service is private or not.
+Answers were collected via chats or Survey [form](https://forms.gle/ETBEZed9LUUtLWT87)

 **all answers on how to score services privacy (non-redacted)**:
 _Questions to be observed_